The Best Jobs for Former Teachers

 Why Do Teachers Switch Careers?

 In every vocation, some turnover is expected.
-Still, teachers tend to leave their jobs and seek for a new career at higher rates than those in other professions.
+Still, teachers tend to leave their jobs and seek new careers at higher rates than those in other professions.
 This was the case even before the pandemic took the world by storm.

 Overall, around 8% of teachers leave the profession every year, according to the Learning Policy Institute, citing Department of Education data.
 Another 8% move to other jobs in education.